ietf-wg-httpapi/ratelimit-headers/draft-ietf-httpapi-ratelimit-headers.md

 The field is a non-empty List of Items.
 Each item is a [quota policy](#quota-policy).

-This field can convey the time-window associated to the expiring-limit, like shown in the following example.
+This field can convey the time window associated to the expiring-limit, like shown in the following example.

 ~~~ example